 Output:

-Below are some of the main reasons for the exclusion of Variable-length Arrays from the C++ standard.
+Below are some of the main reasons why the Variable-length Arrays are not in the C++ standard.

 1. Memory Management Concerns

-When variable length arrays (VLAs) are used to allocate memory on the stack, which has a limited size, then memory management concerns occur.
-If a VLA is too large, it can lead to stack overflow, which gives errors or undefined behavior, and another problem is that VLAs cannot handle and debug heap-based dynamic allocation.
-Also, C++ provides safer memory management practices, which encourages the use of dynamic memory allocation.
+When variable-length arrays are used to allocate memory on the stack, which has a limited size, then memory management concerns occur.
+If a VLA is too large, it can lead to a stack overflow, which gives errors or undefined behaviour, and another problem is that VLA cannot handle and debug heap-based dynamic allocation.
+Also, C++ provides safer memory management practices, which encourage the use of dynamic memory allocation.

 Example: